RichardMoot/NLI-fr-rebanked/README.md

 Another possible use case is to add the training data from the different datasets to the [TLGbank](https://github.com/RichardMoot/TLGbankLight) training data and retrain the [DeepGrail supertagger](https://gitlab.irit.fr/pnria/global-helper/deepgrail_tagger) with these additional data.

+## License

+This work is presented as is to help to research community and under the same license of the datasets from which it is derived.
+However, if you find any remaining errors in these files (translation, part-of-speech tag, lemma, formula, parse), please notify me and I will fix these as soon as possible.

 If you find this work useful, please cite Skandalis e.a.
 (2024, 2025).

 ### References